pjtunstall/0-shell/README.md

 - two additional flags for `ls`, namely `-r` (reverse) and `-R` (recursive)
 - redirection between file descriptors: `2>&1` (is `2>1` a typo?)

 I have implemented a feature not stated in the instructions but implied by the audit questions: execution of arbitrary external binaries (apart from the commands we had to re-implement).
-I'm now also mimicking Bash's behavior when Python is launched from 0-shell as a background process, using process groups, but need to tidy up how the Python banner is printed.
+I'm now also mimicking Bash's behavior when Python is launched from 0-shell as a background process, using process groups.

 ## Regarding the name